sebinseban/km44besd06/README.md

 13) Write a function, that can take two integers as input, swap their values and print their new values. return type should be void

+14) Write a function that takes two numbers, a and n as input arguments and returns the value of a to the power of n without using * operator.
+        Hint: call the multiplication function in power function.

 ### 2.9 (18/01/2022) ASSIGNMENT 9